Black Box Meta-Learning Intrinsic Rewards: Implementation Details

 \begin{itemize} \item insert peg side: Insert a peg sideways.
 Randomize peg and goal positions. \item reach-v2: Reach a goal position.
 Randomize the goal positions. \item door-open-v2: Open a door with a revolving joint.
 Randomize door positions. \item basketball-v2: Dunk the basketball into the basket.
 Randomize basketball and basket positions. \item open window: Push and open a window.
 Randomize window positions. \item pick \& place: Pick and place a puck to a goal.
 Randomize puck and goal positions. \item button-press-topdown-v2: Press a button from the top.
 Randomize button positions. \item push-v2: Push the puck to a goal.
 Randomize puck and goal positions. \item close drawer: Push and close a drawer.
 Randomize the drawer positions. \item sweep-v2: Sweep a puck off the table.
 Randomize puck positions. \end{itemize} \textbf{Test environments} \begin{itemize} \item door-close-v2: Close a door with a revolving joint.
 Randomize door positions. \item place onto shelf: Pick and place a puck onto a shelf.
 Randomize puck and shelf positions. \item drawer-open-v2: Open a drawer.
 Randomize drawer positions. \item sweep into hole: Sweep a puck into a hole.
 Randomize puck positions. \item pull lever: Pull a lever down 90 degrees.
 Randomize lever positions. \end{itemize}

-\subsection{Implementation Details}
+\section{Implementation Details}

-In section \ref{sec:apend_hyp_tables} tables with the values of different hyperparameters for each method are presented.
+Section \ref{sec:apend_hyp_tables} presents tables with the values of different hyperparameters for each method.
 Their nomenclature matches that used in the project's code for easier reproducibility.
 Then, in section \ref{sec:apend_hyp_explanations} we give a discussion on the influence of various hyperparameters, and provide some additional information.

-\subsubsection{Hyperparameter Tables}
+\subsection{Hyperparameter Tables}

 \textbf{PPO agent/ Inner loop}